 The claimant's residual functional capacity falls between two exertional levels (e.g., the claimant may be able to perform more than the full range of sedentary work, but less than the full range of light work);

 The claimant has a combination of exertional and nonexertional limitations.

-B. When the ALJ Must Obtain VE Opinion
+B. When the ALJ Must Obtain VE Testimony

-The ALJ must obtain a VE's opinion when directed by the Appeals Council or a court.
-The ALJ must also obtain a VE opinion if an Acquiescence Ruling (AR), such as one of the following, requires VE evidence.
+The ALJ must obtain a VE's testimony when directed by the Appeals Council or a court.
+The ALJ must also obtain VE testimony if an Acquiescence Ruling (AR), such as one of the following, requires VE evidence.